nojronatron/nojronatron.github.io/continuing-education/azure-functions.md

 - Similar to how DB Connection Strings are implemented in conjunction with Secrets and EnvVars in modern dev.

 Optional: Azure Function may require an _Identity_ instead of a secret.

+_Note_: Azure Static WebApps can **automatically** attach the Azure Functions.
+See [Azure Static Webapps, API Options](./azure-static-webapps-api-options.html) for details.

 ### Identity Based Connections